 Six other novels, Preserving Cleo, Cleo's Slow Dance, Finding Clarice, What Next Ms. Elliott? and Marge, Back on Track, Anne Marie's New Melody and La Femme, a collection of short stories have followed and are finding an audience.
 I have also continued working on essays, a memoir and I write a weekly column for a classy small newspaper, The Creswell Chronicle.

 Now, ready to leave fiction behind, I have embarked on a new road, drawing on my interest in Oregon and its history.
-Under way is OREGON'S MAIN STREET: Highway 99.
+Just finished is OREGON'S MAIN STREET: Highway 99.

 Jo is a former columnist for the Creswell Chronicle.